sid-who/fxHabit/README.md

 **Required Must-have Stories**

-- [ ] User logs in to access friends list, calendar, tracker, journal, and settings
+- [x] User logs in to access friends list, calendar, tracker, and journal
 - [x] User creates their daily and weekly goals in the tracker
-- [ ] User is able to see streak on calendar
+- [x] User is able to see streak on calendar
 - [x] User is able to view previous progress in journal
 - [ ] User is able to share goals with friends
 - [ ] Settings (Accesibility, Notification, General, etc.)